 If you can’t picture a trip to The Most Magical Place on Earth without a Disney parade, Magic Kingdom is the theme park for you.
 This fantastical place is home to all sorts of Disney characters, with many of them parading down the streets multiple times per day.

-Without a doubt, the highlight is the Disney Festival of Fantasy Parade, which typically rolls through Magic Kingdom a couple of times every day.
+Without a doubt, the fairy godmother of all Disney entertainment offerings at Magic Kingdom is the Disney Festival of Fantasy Parade, which typically rolls through Magic Kingdom a couple of times every day.
 However, character-loving guests can also see their favorite Disney friends cruise past several times daily as part of two different cavalcades.

-Sadly, two of the park’s most popular parades have yet to make a return: the rowdy Move It!
+Sadly, there is currently only one Disney parade at Magic Kingdom, as two of the park’s most popular parades have yet to make a return to Main Street, USA: the rowdy Move It!
 Shake It!
 MouskeDance It!
 Street Party and the twinkling Magic Kingdom night parade.
-There is no word yet on when, or if, either of these will be coming back in 2023, let alone 2022.
+There is no word yet on when, or if, either of these will be coming back in 2023.

-Without our beloved Main Street Electrical Parade, our favorite way to light up the night is with a different kind of nighttime parade at Magic Kingdom: the Electrical Water Pageant.
+Without our beloved Main Street Electrical Parade, our favorite way to light up the night is with a different kind of nighttime Disney parade: the Electrical Water Pageant.
 Although no Disney characters take part, this whimsical floating procession takes to the Seven Seas Lagoon and Bay Lake each night and features glittering floats and an electronic soundtrack.
 Best of all, it’s completely free and is able to be viewed from the Magic Kingdom hotels, including:

 A host of Disney characters make an appearance, such as Mickey and his pals, as well as friends from Tangled, Peter Pan, The Little Mermaid and more.
 However, the star of the show is Maleficent from Sleeping Beauty, who prowls through the park in her dragon form in all her steampunk-inspired, fire-breathing glory.

-There are typically two performances daily of the Disney Festival of Fantasy Parade at Magic Kingdom, with showtimes usually at 12:00 PM and 3:00 PM.
+There are typically two performances daily of the Disney Festival of Fantasy Parade, with showtimes usually at 12:00 PM and 3:00 PM.
 The whole thing lasts around 12 minutes from the first float to the last float.

 Disney Adventure Friends Cavalcade